NVIDIA/apex/README.md

 # Installation

 ## Containers
-NVIDIA PyTorch Containers are available on NGC: https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch.
-The containers come with all the custom extensions available at the moment.

-See [the NGC documentation](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/index.html) for details such as:
-- how to pull a container
-- how to run a pulled container
-- release notes
+ROCm pytorch containers are available from https://hub.docker.com/r/rocm/pytorch.

 ## From Source

-To install Apex from source, we recommend using the nightly Pytorch obtainable from https://github.com/pytorch/pytorch.
+To install Apex from source, we recommend using the nightly Pytorch obtainable from https://github.com/rocm/pytorch.

 The latest stable release obtainable from https://pytorch.org should also work.